-Network Pharmacy: A network pharmacy is a pharmacy where members of our plan can get their prescription drug benefits.
+Network Pharmacy: A pharmacy where members of our plan can get their prescription drug benefits.
 We call them "network pharmacies" because they contract with our plan.
 In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.

-Network Physician or Provider: An individual physician or provider who has entered into an agreement with an IPA, or other association of healthcare practitioners to provide certain contracted services to PacificSource members.
+Network Physician or Provider: An individual physician or provider who has entered into an agreement with an IPA or other association of healthcare practitioners to provide certain contracted services to PacificSource members.